 The next time you’re looking to get your fill of football and breathe in the excitement first-hand, head out for a Santiago Bernabeu tour and get to shop for official player merchandise here.
 Book your Santiago Bernabeu tour to be a part of the club’s rich history.

 Here’s what you need to know before a tour:

-Owing to its immense popularity around the world, you can almost always expect long waiting lines at the ticket counters and entrance at the Santiago Bernabeu Stadium is an immensely popularity venue.
-The best way to avoid the crowds and get direct entry is by booking timed entry tickets that allow you to get direct access to the site.
+As you'd imagine, Santiago Bernabeu Stadium is an immensely popularity venue.
+The best way to avoid crowds and get direct entry is by booking timed entry tickets that allow you to get direct access to the venue for the selected time.